 Having seen that just like Ethan said, Sal isn’t the person she was years ago, ideally this would force Amber to confront the idea that there’s no reason she needs to be the same person she was either.
 That maybe she should seek out alternatives to slapping a mask over the violence her father put in her.

 It would actually be kind of neat if this lead up to Amber getting Sal to pass on a bit of what they taught in Juvenile Detention about correcting harmful behaviors.

 Wait, no, where are you going?!
 C’mon!
 Fight!
 Fight!
 Fight!
 What if someone put some kick-ass rave music on in the background?
 It’ll be cool!
 Guys?

 Yes, this is the better way to go.
 I love this.

 Damn.
 I was so hoping that Amber would kick her ass and take Sal down a peg.
-Don’t go around acting like the baddest bitch in town if you aren’t going to back it up.
+Don’t go around acting like the baddest bongo in town if you aren’t going to back it up.
 A motorcycle and a juvie record does not a badass make.

 Sal doesn’t THINK she’s cool, though.
 She tells people not to look up to her, the attention makes her uncomfortable.
 (Though she probably wants a large amount of it, too– awkward split, there).Joyce and Co. decided she’s cool.